elastisys/compliantkubernetes/docs/ciso-guide/information-security/dod-enterprise-devsecops-reference-design-kubernetes.md

 ## Section 5, Additional Tools and Activities

-Section 5 of the Reference Design summarizes requirements from other sections and concretizes what is written in a related document, the "DevSeOps Tools and Activities Guidebook" ([version 2.0 PDF from March 2021 download link](https://dodcio.defense.gov/Portals/0/Documents/Library/DevSecOpsTools-ActivitiesGuidebook.pdf)).
+Section 5 of the Reference Design summarizes requirements from other sections and concretizes what is written in a related document, the "DevSecOps Tools and Activities Guidebook" ([version 2.0 PDF from March 2021 download link](https://dodcio.defense.gov/Portals/0/Documents/Library/DevSecOpsTools-ActivitiesGuidebook.pdf)).

 ### Container Hardening